How to Leverage LinkedIn’s “Open to Work” + Case Studies

 How to write an “Open to Work” post on LinkedIn

 Posts that use the #opentowork hashtag can also effectively get the attention of job recruiters and others in your professional network.
+Crafting a well-optimized post will help to reflect your personal brand, making it clear what values, skills, and experience define your professional identity.
 Let’s review some best practices to get the most out of this type of post and look at an example of an “open to work” post on LinkedIn that would be effective.

 Tips for posting an “Open to Work” update on LinkedIn